 If I worked last quarter, do I still need to obtain an eligibility and verification form for this quarter?

-No, students are not required to resubmit forms quarterly unless they are changing or adding a position.
+No, you are not required to resubmit forms quarterly unless you are changing or adding a position.
 Students' supervisors will notify student workers if they are no longer eligible to work.

 Once I start working, how do I submit my time sheets each pay period?

-Students report time worked in MySCAD using an online tool, Web time entry.
-The supervisor must approve the electronic timesheet prior to payroll processing.
+You will report time worked in MySCAD using an online tool, Web time entry.
+Your supervisor must approve the electronic timesheet prior to payroll processing.